AshaniG29/PROJECT-PROJET/README.md

 # Information Systems Management Portfolio

-Welcome to my portfolio\I am a Master's student in Information Systems Management (MSI).
+Welcome to my portfolio!
+I am a Master's student in Information Systems Management (MSI).
 My academic and project background bridges the gap between technical architecture and business strategy.
 I specialize in designing robust information systems, driving digital transformation, and leveraging data to support strategic decision-making.
 Below is a collection of projects demonstrating my ability to manage the full lifecycle of digital solutions, from database conception to user-centric innovation.